wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

         StorageAPIHelper.getStorageAPIClient().AddMessageToQueue(IncidentID, fileName);
     ```

-1. Open a browser window and navigate to `http://localhost:8080/new`.
+1. We should be ready to test the storage changes at this point.
+Run or debug the application within Eclipse, and open a browser window.
+Before you go to the application, use your favorite search engine and download an image you can post with the incident.
+Then, navigate to `http://localhost:8080/new` (or click on Report Outage).
 Fill out the form and hit the **Submit** button.

     ![image](./media/image-021.png)

-    You should be redirected to the Dashboard screen.
+    You should be redirected to the Dashboard screen, which will contain your new Incident.

+1. Let's install the Microsoft Azure Storage Explorer.
+Go to `http://storageexplorer.com/`,
-2. In the Microsoft Azure Storage Explorer, navigate to your Storage Account and ensure that the blob was created.
+1. In the Microsoft Azure Storage Explorer, navigate to your Storage Account and ensure that the blob was created.

     ![image](./media/image-022.png)

+  You can also use the Azure Storage Explorer to view the `thumbnails` queue, and verify that there is an entry for the image we uploaded.
+It is also safe to delete the images and queue entries using Azure Storage Explorer, and enter new Incidents for testing.

 Our application can now create new incidents and upload related images to Azure Blob Storage.
 It will also put an
 entry into an Azure queue, to invoke an image resizing process, for example.
 In a later demo, we'll show how
 an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) can be invoked via a queue entry to
 do tasks such as this.